David-A-Ray/MS1-Liz-ONeill-Psychotherapy/README.md

 ### General Testing
 * Site has been tested on multiple service providers (chrome, safari, firefox and internet Explorer).
+* Developer tools used for all different test scenarios.
-* Site tested on multiple devices (Large screen desktop, laptop, ipad pro, iphone 6 & XR).
-Other than the BACP logo in footer display issue all elements are displayed well.
+* Site tested on multiple devices (Large screen desktop, laptop, ipad pro, iphone 6 & XR). ~~Other than the BACP logo in footer display issue all elements are displayed well.~~
 * [Autoprefixer](https://autoprefixer.github.io/ "Autoprefixer's Homepage") used to ensure all CSS displays on all internet explorers.
 * HTML tested using [WC3](https://validator.w3.org/ "WC3's Homepage") and all tests passed with no errors.
 * CSS tested using [WC3](https://jigsaw.w3.org/css-validator/ "WC3's Homepage")